 - trains students in public interest law and encourages them to use their legal skills to serve the community.

-AALDEF has a 14-person staff, including seven lawyers and two organizers.
+AALDEF has a 24-person staff, including 14 lawyers and 3 organizers.
 We are assisted by over 300 volunteers, including pro bono attorneys, community workers, and students.
 AALDEF receives financial support from foundations, corporations, individual contributions and special fundraising events.

 Annual Report and Form 990 Information